Click the link below for an excelant resource on Bedbugs

-Because of the chemical resistance that has developed in Bed Bugs, we are not able to guarantee complete extermination of Bed Bugs.
+Because of the chemical resistance that has developed in Bed Bugs, we are not able to guarantee a complete extermination.

 With repeated treatments combining mechanical methods, such as sealing and vacuuming and sprays we do guarantee ‘results’.